tigersmuseum/history/docs/transcripts.md

 You may also want to include information about authorship, ownership, licensing, copyright, etc.
 [The Dublin Core™ Metadata Initiative (DCMI)](https://www.dublincore.org/) goes into great detail about metadata.
-This is probably overkill for your needs, but it's worth perusing the [DCMI terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) to get a sense of the information that would be useful to researcher who want to use, as well as read, your transcript.
+This is probably overkill for your needs, but it's worth perusing the [DCMI terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) to get a sense of the information that would be useful to a researcher who wants to use, as well as read, your transcript.

 Add explanatory notes at the beginning or end of you transcript if you've made any judgements the reader should know about.
 Explain how you've handle illegible phrases.
 Note where drawings or diagrams have been omitted.